-Member of the Free State Provincial Legislature
+Formerly: Free State Provincial Legislature

 Ms Ntombela was born in Tweeling, Free State, where she attended the Tweeling Combine School and matriculated from Kganyeng Secondary School.
 She then went on to study at Bonamelo Training College and returned to the Tweeling Combine School as a teacher.
 After working at the Department of Health as a family planner and youth consultant, she joined the African National Congress.
 She later became the 6th Premier of the Free State and a Member of the Free State Provincial Legislature.
 She has served as the Free State MEC for Cooperative Governance and Traditional Affairs and Human Settlements, as well as Social Development.
-Ms Ntombela is the Deputy President of the African National Congress Women's League and the treasurer of the Free State ANC.
+Ms Ntombela has experience serving as the Deputy President of the African National Congress Women's League and the treasurer of the Free State ANC.

 What are committee meetings?